eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

 # Firebase Cloud Messaging

 The `tabris-plugin-firebase` plugin project provides a [Tabris.js](https://tabrisjs.com) API to receive [firebase cloud messages](https://firebase.google.com/docs/cloud-messaging/).
 The plugin allows to receive notification data when the app is in the foreground or to automatically display a notification when the app is not running or in the background.
-Currently only Android is supported with iOS support coming in the future.

 ![Firebase Cloud Messaging](img/cloud-messaging.png)